micromata/generator-baumeister/README.md

 Basically, he wears a top hat, lives in your computer, and waits for you to tell him what kind of application you wish to create.

 Not every new computer comes with a Yeoman pre-installed.
 He lives in the [npm](https://npmjs.org) package repository.
-You only have to ask for him once, then he packs up and moves into your hard drive. *Make sure you clean up, he likes new and shiny things.*
+You only have to ask for him once, then he packs up and moves onto your hard drive. *Make sure you clean up, he likes new and shiny things.*

 ```bash
 npm install -g yo